FidelElie/FiDev/apps/home/src/content/music/2018-02-24/kojey-radical-mad-about-bars-with-kojey-radical.md

 > Silly me, thinking I can change the world in a heartbeat, poem after poem hoping they
 > would let my art speak.
-> - Love this thought I would quote some more sauce, it keeps coming with this one.
+-Love this thought I would quote some more sauce, it keeps coming with this one.
-> - from Mad About Bars
+-from Mad About Bars

 :youtube[m1Gg-EKa9wU]